Here’s the deal:

 So, your AC will be your friend here.
 Expect to use it throughout the year.
 The utility bill will reflect that.

 Side note – older buildings tend to have worse insulation and may have older AC units.
 Translation: they could end up costing a lot more in the monthly utility bill.
 So, ask about this before signing that lease.

-Also, check out this map from NumbersBox showing median home age by neighborhood.
+Also, check out this chart from Neighborhood Scout showing median home age.

 How does Atlanta fare?
 Again, pretty average.

 Internet providers love their bundles, so you can find options ranging from $19.99 up to $80+.
 Comcast, Earthlink, and Google Fiber are all options, depending on which area you choose.

 $250 – $400 per month , from BLS and Expatistan